razekmh/3D-from-video/README.md

 The structure and information included in the video calibration are included in an example file <a href="https://github.com/razekmh/3D-from-video/blob/master/media/video_name_camera_calibration.xml">here</a>

 If the xml file is not provided, the module will set the camera calibration parameters to zeros and will estimate the focal length based on the video dimensions which will impact the quality of the results.

+The included arguments are:
+- -d  : videos directory
+- -ex : videos extension

 ### Output
 All modules will export the selected frames in a folder named after the video with a suffix pointing to the module/algorithm used.
 Additionally basic statistics will be exported in simple text file.